 - Provide gentle motion.

-- Use a baby swing if you have one.
+- Try a baby swing if you have one.

 - Take the baby for a walk in a stroller.

 - Some babies like to go for a car ride.
-Be sure the baby is safely secured in an infant care seat.
+Be sure the baby is safely secured in an infant car seat.

 Remember, these things work sometimes and sometimes they will not work at all.
-Do not be discouraged.
-It is worth trying but you should not blame yourself or the baby if these things do not work.
-Crying that does not respond to soothing is a normal stage that does come to an end.
+It is worth trying these suggestions but try not to blame yourself or get frustrated with your baby if they do not work.
+Crying that does not respond to soothing is a normal stage that does come to an end, usually by 5 months.